What is the difference between Clinical Psychology and the Developmental, Cognitive, and Affective Sciences (DCAS) program?

 I just submitted my application.
 What happens next?

 As we receive application materials, we will update your Hobson’s application area.
 Clinical faculty will review completed clinical applications from December through early January.
 In January, the faculty will meet decide who to invite for interviews (approximately 30-40 of the top qualified applicants), and interviews will take place in February.
-Experimental faculty will review completed experimental applications after the January 15 deadline.
+DCAS faculty will review completed DCAS applications after the January 15 deadline.
 Faculty will then contact the top qualified applicants for phone interviews.
 Please DO NOT contact the department via phone for an update on your application.

 I Just Got an Interview for a Clinical Psychology Doctoral Program!
 What do I do now?